pirate/zfsify/README.md

 <a href="https://pirate.github.io/zfsify/docs/recordings.html?clip=phase-5"><img src="docs/assets/recordings/phase-5.gif" width="49%" alt="5.
 Enable snapshots, recovery and growth"></a>
 </p>

 Cloud providers usually ship Ubuntu with ext4.
-Getting ZFS means building a custom boot image or manually partitioning disks and migrating your files. zfsify automates that work for the boot drive, including / and /boot, and attached data volumes.
+Getting ZFS on `/` means building a custom vm boot img or iso and uploading it.
+That's a pain though, and not all cloud providers support it. zfsify automates that work and lets you in-place convert any disk, `/` and any other `/dev/disk*` others too actually!

 Create a normal Ubuntu VPS or volume on DigitalOcean, Vultr, Hetzner, AWS, GCP, Azure, or another provider, then run zfsify inside Ubuntu.
 It transfers your